great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ### 5. (Optional) Repeat step 4 to edit Expectations or create additional Expectations

-If you choose to edit an Expectation after you've viewed the Validation Results that were returned when it was created, you can do so by running the `validator.expect_*()` method with different parameters than previously.
+If you choose to edit an Expectation after you've viewed the Validation Results that were returned when it was created, you can do so by running the `validator.expect_*()` method with different parameters than you supplied previously.
 You can also have the Validator run an entirely different `expect_*()` method and create additional Expectations.
 All the Expectations that you create are stored in a list in the Validator's in-memory configuration.

 :::tip What if I want to use the same Expectation more than once?